vincentbonnetcg/Toy-Code1/README.md

 [1] Magnenat-Thalmann, Nadia, Richard Laperrire, and Daniel Thalmann.
 "Joint-dependent local deformations for hand animation and object grasping."
 In In Proceedings on Graphics interface’88.
 1988.

+[2] Lewis, John P., Matt Cordner, and Nickson Fong.
+"Pose space deformation: a unified approach to shape interpolation and skeleton-driven deformation."
+In Proceedings of the 27th annual conference on Computer graphics and interactive techniques, pp. 165-172.
+ACM Press/Addison-Wesley Publishing Co., 2000.

+[3] Rhee, Taehyun, John P. Lewis, and Ulrich Neumann.
+"Real‐time weighted pose‐space deformation on the GPU."
+In Computer Graphics Forum, vol. 25, no. 3, pp. 439-448.
+Oxford, UK and Boston, USA: Blackwell Publishing, Inc, 2006.

-[2] Kavan, Ladislav, Steven Collins, Jiří Žára, and Carol O'Sullivan.
+[4] Kavan, Ladislav, Steven Collins, Jiří Žára, and Carol O'Sullivan.
 "Skinning with dual quaternions."
 In Proceedings of the 2007 symposium on Interactive 3D graphics and games, pp. 39-46.
 ACM, 2007.

-[3] Lewis, John P., Matt Cordner, and Nickson Fong.
-"Pose space deformation: a unified approach to shape interpolation and skeleton-driven deformation."
-In Proceedings of the 27th annual conference on Computer graphics and interactive techniques, pp. 165-172.
-ACM Press/Addison-Wesley Publishing Co., 2000.

-[4] Bickel, Bernd, Manuel Lang, Mario Botsch, Miguel A. Otaduy, and Markus Gross.
+[5] Bickel, Bernd, Manuel Lang, Mario Botsch, Miguel A. Otaduy, and Markus Gross.
 "Pose-space animation and transfer of facial details."
 In Proceedings of the 2008 ACM SIGGRAPH/Eurographics Symposium on Computer Animation, pp. 57-66.
 Eurographics Association, 2008.

 ## .
 Inverse Kinematics
 **File** [inverseKinematics_withJacobian.py](https://github.com/vincentbonnetcg/Toy-Code/blob/master/inverseKinematics_withJacobian.py)<br>